 Hospital Acquired Infections (HAI) also known as Nosocomial infections, are one the most difficult problems faced by hospitals dealing with severely ill patients.
 Due to the prolonged stay of patients, this infection is becoming more alarming in the 21st century, as the antibiotic resistance is spreading fast.

 A study conducted by AIIMS in 2010 at the Trauma Centre stated that Hospital Acquired Infections were rising at a rate of 44%.
-However, with promotion of hand hygiene & other awareness programs this infection rate at present has come down to 8.4%.
+However, with the promotion of hand hygiene & other awareness programs this infection rate at present has come down to 8.4%.
 Although minimal, it continues to pose a severe threat to all patients, as any infection, can be fatal for them.
-Further evidences have been produced by similar studies, bringing this issue to the forefront.
+Further evidence has been produced by similar studies, bringing this issue to the forefront.

-In order to identify this healthcare acquired infection, it is very important for us to know and understand how they spread, what do they cause, what are the risk factors, how to avoid them?
+In order to identify this healthcare-acquired the infection, it is very important for us to know and understand how they spread, what do they cause, what are the risk factors, how to avoid them?
 Read on to find out more.

 - Direct contact – infection is acquired by the physical or actual touching of the infected person, animal or any other medium.